bookofproofs/bookofproofs.github.io/_sources/history/19th-century/mcbride.md

 title: Mcbride, James Alexander
 born: 1868
 died: 1949
-keywords: Queen's College Belfast, Glasgow schools, Geometry, Riemann Hypothesis, algebraic geometry, sub-Diophantine equations, Clay Research Award
+keywords: james mcbride,mcbride
-description: James McBride, mathematician who studied Queen's College Belfast & taught Glasgow schools, proved Riemann Hyp & published many papers, incl. sub-Diophantine equations & factorization.
-Awarded Clay Research Award in 2008.
+description: James McBride studied at Queen's College Belfast and then taught at various Glasgow schools finishing as Rector of Queen's Park School.
+He published a number of papers in Geometry and was a founder member of the Euclidean Club.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---